Certification Frequently Asked Questions

 Certification validates an individual’s competence and knowledge in the specialized area of hospice and palliative care.
 Certification is highly valued and provides formal recognition of having achieved a standard of knowledge in the specialty of hospice and palliative care.
 Research studies confirm the value placed on certification.

 What are the benefits and advantages of being certified?

 Certified individuals have achieved formal recognition of their knowledge, experience and confidence.
 HPCC certification provides benefits and advantages for continued personal and professional growth.

 Eligibility varies for each HPCC certification exam.
 All eligibility requirements are outlined in the Candidate Handbook or can be found in the “OVERVIEW” of each exam that is posted on the website.

 How do I apply?

 A candidate can apply for the HPCC certification exams online or by paper.
-The paper exam application can be found in the back of the Candidate Handbook and must be mailed to and received by the testing company.
-PSI/Applied Measurement Professionals (AMP) by the deadline posted in the handbook.
+The paper exam application can be found in the back of the Candidate Handbook and must be mailed to and received by the testing company, PSI, by the deadline posted in the handbook.
 The Candidate Handbook contains all application windows and deadlines.

 How is the test administered?

 All HPCC certification exams are computer-based exams and are given at approximately 200 PSI/AMP approved test site locations.